 Commercial auto insurance is required in Florida for any vehicles used solely for work purposes.

-Employment practices liability insurance (EPLI) protects against legal expenses related to claims of harassment, discrimination, wrongful termination, and other violations of employees’ rights.
+Employment practices liability insurance (EPLI), a type of management insurance, protects against legal expenses related to claims of harassment, discrimination, wrongful termination, and other violations of employees’ rights.

 Complete Insureon’s easy online application today to get insurance quotes from top-rated U.S. providers.
-Our Florida-licensed insurance agents can help answer any questions and provide advice.
-Once you find the right small business insurance, you can begin coverage in less than 24 hours.
+Our Florida-licensed insurance agents can help answer any questions you have about your coverage options.